jytan17/Multimodal-Sentiment-Anlaysis-with-Missing-Modality-Generation/Models/README.md

 # Model Package

-This package contains the models and each model's training loops
+This package contains the code of the models and each model's training loops